State and Local Groups Working with Immigrants

 Family Engagement Center / Family Resource Center at Bellingham Public Schools, Family Engagement – Bellingham Public Schools

 Isabel Meaker is the Director.
 The department works to provide support to staff in the areas of communication, translation and cultural competency.
-The Department of Family Engagement also manages the Family Resource Center (FRC) locations at Shuksan Middle School and Carl Cozier Elementary School.
-The FRC locations are family support centers that links school families with local resources and human services addressing the needs of the whole child in order to promote student success.
+The Department of Family Engagement also manages the Family Resource Centers located at Shuksan Middle School and Carl Cozier Elementary School, where families can connect with local resources and services they need and receive emergency supplies.
+Community members are encouraged to donate goods listed on the website.
+Financial donations can be made through the nonprofit partners Friends of the Family Resource Center or the Bellingham Public Schools Foundation's designated fund.
+100% of donations go directly toward meeting the basic needs of students and families in the Bellingham School District.

 Whatcom Faith Community Immigrant Support team (WFCIS), WhatcomFCIS@gmail.com, is a network of Whatcom County Faith Communities joining to provide crisis support of food and baby items for immigrant families and help them transition to longer term support.